 Santa Catalina Thomas tile

 Almost every house in Valldemossa has this kind of tile on the wall.
 It’s an image of Santa Catalina Thomas.
-Santa Catalina Thomas is Valldemossa’s saint and the only saint of Mallorca.
-Se was born here in Valldemossa.
+Santa Catalina Thomas is Valldemossa’s saint and the only saint of Mallorca, born here in Valldemossa.

-Valldemossa too is an inland town and has a separate fishing port, Port de Valldemossa.
+As Valldemossa is an inland town it has a separate fishing port, Port de Valldemossa.
 The port has good fish restaurants but the road down is a bit extreme.
-So go down only if your driver has good nerves, and the passengers need nerves as well.
+So only go down if your driver has good nerves, and above all the passengers.

 Deia

-Driving on from Valldemossa Deia is located on the other side of the high peak Puig des Teix.
-Deia is in a deep slope in a sheltered valley, it looks this village is really far from everything.
+Driving on from Valldemossa, the next village Deia is located behind the high peak of Puig des Teix.
+Deia sits in a deep slope down in a sheltered valley and it looks like this village is in the middle of nowhere, really far from everything.

-Deia is far away but not really isolated.
-The British writer Robert Graes lived for years at Deia and other artists followed, among them such names as Picasso.
-So Deia became an artist village, and later many wealthy people moved there.
-Many wealthy tourists prefer Deia and the exclusive hotels around it.
-Half of the people living at Deia are foreigners.
+Deia is so far away but not really isolated.
+When the British writer Robert Graes lived here for years other artists followed, among them such names as Picasso.
+Gradually Deia became an artist village and later on wealthy people started moving here.
+Wealthy travelers tend to prefer Deia and the exclusive hotels around it and today half of the people living at Deia are from other countries than Spain.

 Deia deep in Serra de Tramuntana mountains